Koooooo-7/echarts4j/README.md

   configure.
   (If it is missing in `echarts4j`, feel free to raise an Issue/PR :rocket:)

-In general, there are three key aspects to understand about building an Echarts Chart:
+In general, there are three key aspects to understand about building an Echarts Chart in `echarts4j`:

 - The `Canvas`, which contains all the charts and resources (`js, css...`), functioning similarly to an HTML page by default.